Srilekya07/India_Job_Market_Intelligence_Dashboard-/README.md

 An interactive, Power BI dashboard that analyzes the Indian job market across hiring trends, skill demand, salary insights, and company-wise layoffs using multiple datasets.

 ---

+## 🎯 Key Objectives

+- To analyze the Indian job market using interactive Power BI dashboards.
+- To identify in-demand job skills, job roles, and hiring companies.
+- To evaluate compensation patterns across roles, experience levels, and company sizes.
+- To track layoff trends across Indian companies from 2013 to 2025.
+- To assist **job seekers**, **recruiters**, and **policy makers** with meaningful data-driven insights.
+- To demonstrate real-world capabilities in **data modeling**, **DAX**, and **interactive dashboard design**.

+---

 ## 📌 Project Overview

 This project contains **three pages of interactive visual analysis** built in Power BI: